Youth Mobile Crisis Intervention Services Lead Clinician

 - Master’s degree in psychology, social work, marriage and family therapy or counseling with three years of experience which includes the delivery and oversight of community mental health services for children and families required.

-- Clinically licensed in psychology, social work, marriage and family therapy, or counseling in the State of Connecticut or holds a pre-clinical license in one of these disciplines and is currently within 120 days of licensure exam.
+- Clinically licensed in psychology, social work, marriage and family therapy, or counseling in the State of Connecticut or license eligible in one of the above disciplines, working toward clinical licensure.

 - Superb written and verbal communication, listening, organization and priority setting skills.